lekhrajdinkar/02-spring/aws/network/03_VPC.md

 - add `IGW` (igw-0ee888f95b632848e, call it `igw-1`) to vpc-1 and `attach` to vpc-1
 - route table:
   - `rtb-main` : gets created automatically with vpc.
-    - will automatically get associated underlying subnet/s
+    - will automatically get associated underlying subnet/s, if not attached to any explicit rtb.
   - `rtb-explicit/s` : can create and association to subnet.
       - create `rtb-explicit-1-private-vpc1`
       - create `rtb-explicit-2-public-vpc1` :